gabeklein/expressive-mvc/README.md

 #### `state.update(key)`

-Fires a synthetic event; it will be sent to all listeners for keys specified, be them components or listeners above.
-You can use any `string` or `symbol` as a key.
-Naturally, any key also defined on state will count as an update.
+Fires a synthetic event, sent to all listeners for key(s) selected, be them components or callback-listeners above.
+Any `string` or `symbol` may be a key.
+Naturally, a key which is defined on state already, will be treated as an update.

-Events make it easier to design around closures and callbacks, keeping as few things on your model as possible.
+> Events make it easier to design around closures and callbacks, keeping as few things on your model as possible.
 Event methods may also be used externally, for other code to interact with.
 <br /><br />

 <h3 id="concept-builtin-event">Listening for built-in events</h3>

 Controllers will emit lifecycle events for a bound component (depending on the hook).

 > Often lifecycle is critical to a controller's correct behavior.
-While we do have lifecycle-methods, it is recommended to use events where able.
-This way, if your class is extended and redefines a handler, yours will still run without needing  `super[event]()`.
+While we do have lifecycle-methods, it's recommended to use events where able.
+This way, if your class is extended and redefines a handler, yours is not at the mercy of a `super[event]()` call.

 Lifecycle events share names with respective methods, [listed here](#lifecycle-api).
 <br /><br />